 - Agencies have developed more expertise with more experience of working with other clients so they can drive better results.

 I built this list of link-building services via the following sources

 - I asked my Reforge community – a private & paid community of growth practitioners.

 - I went through 200+ top Upwork freelancers

 - I asked my ex-colleagues

 - I asked Tim Soulo from Ahrefs who in turn asked for recommendations in their private mastermind group for me.

-So you can understand that it was some pretty significant effort on my part to find the agencies that we ended up going with.
+So you can understand that it was some pretty significant effort on my part to find the backlink building service that we ended up going with.